Corvidae-FSJS/data-structures-and-algorithms/challenges/breadthFirstGraph/README.md

 ### Approach & Efficiency
+Create a Queue and add the initial node in it.
+Mark the first node as explored.
 Visit the adjacent unvisited vertex.
 Mark it as visited.
 Display it.
 Insert it in a queue.
 If no adjacent vertex is found, remove the first vertex from the queue.
-Repeat Rule 1 and Rule 2 until the queue is empty.
+Repeat until the queue is empty.
+Log each node as discovered.

 ### Solution